 Information regarding how and when to pay your deposit/balance of fees will be given following a successful interview.

 CELTA qualifies for Advanced Learner Loans.
-From September 2019, the maximum loan is £811 and most UK nationals and residents aged 19+ should qualify.
+The maximum loan is £811 and most UK nationals and residents aged 19+ should qualify.
 Eligibility doesn’t depend on income and there are no credit checks – loans have to be repaid when the individual has both completed the course and is earning a specified amount (currently £21,000 p.a.).

 Follow this link for further information.